sam-austin/around-the-block/README.md

 - Select the placed marker
 - Fill in the form, drag a photo into the drop zone
 - Submit!
-- The photo is immediately accessible within the marker
+- The photo is immediately accessible in the marker

 ### Map page - Explore
 ![explore](https://media.giphy.com/media/7dS31xSF9pHJC32TQt/giphy.gif)